-There is evidence of significant relocation and segregation of some nonfuel core materials (Zr, Ag, In, Cd, Gd, and Al).
+There is evidence of significant relocation and segregation of some non-fuel core materials (Zr, Ag, In, Cd, Gd, and Al).
 The contributions of these material movements on understanding the core condition and accident scenario are:

-- o The unexamined portion of the core may have zones of heterogeneous material composition with significantly different compositions than the debris bed samples. - O Accumulations of Al and Te at the surface of the debris bed the suggest that the surface of the debris bed functioned as a trap for some of the highly volatile structural materials.
-The results also suggest that the debris bed has been stationary since the accident. - o The concentrations of Ag tend to be higher for the smaller $(<1000 \ \mu m)$ particle size fractions, possibly because of the increased surface area for condensation on the particles with decreasing particle size.
-These data suggest either a vaporization/condensation or a vaporization/chemical reaction transport mechanism.
+- o The unexamined portion of the core may have zones of heterogeneous material composition with significantly different compositions than the debris bed samples. - o Accumulations of Al and Te at the surface of the debris bed suggest that the surface of the debris bed functioned as a trap for some structural materials.
+Several mechanisms have been suggested that would allow the observed segregation to have occurred (a) during the accident (vaporization and subsequent condensation on surfaces) or (b) during natural recirculation after the accident (deposition of AlO (OH) or Al2O3 powder on the surface of the debris bed). - o The concentrations of Ag tend to be higher for the smaller (<1000 μ m) particle size fractions, suggesting either finely fragmented Ag or a retention mechanism that is surface area dependent.